 I am a social scientist trained at the Universities of Coimbra (Portugal) and York (UK).
 My research interests are located in the fields of environmental sociology, and science and technology studies with a focus on environmental monitoring, public engagement and the use of ICTs in environmental assessments, and citizen science.

 I joined the University of Edinburgh in 2010 as Research Fellow at the ESRC Genomics Forum.
-When I started at the Forum I was a partner in the EU FP7 funded project “EU ZOOS XXI: engaging the public in nature conservation”.

 My PhD, from the University of York (UK), examined the nature and role of lay engagement in environmental monitoring, establishing a framework for the analysis of public involvement in monitoring activities and contributing to the development of a sociology of monitoring.
 This project constituted the basis of my current interest in monitoring as a central aspect of policy making and knowledge production in contemporary societies.

 Prior to moving to the UK, I held a lectureship in sociology at the University of Minho (Braga, Portugal) and was a junior researcher at the Centre for Social Studies (University of Coimbra).

 Masters by Research, Sociology, University of Coimbra, Portugal